invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 2. **Download the Example Code:**
    Instead of writing all the code from scratch, we’ve prepared a working demo repository that you can clone and explore.
 This contains everything you need including Spring Boot configuration, caching logic, Dockerfiles, and Terraform scripts for deployment.

-   You can download the code from this [source](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/main/memorystore/valkey/cache)
+   You can download the code from the [Google Cloud Platform repository](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/main/memorystore/valkey/cache).

 3. **Run Locally with Docker Compose:**
    Use Docker Compose to start PostgreSQL, Valkey, and your Spring Boot app together.
 You’ll have a fully functional local environment that demonstrates how caching accelerates data retrieval.